Back to National Guide

 Adelaide-Specific Considerations

-For modern brick homes across Adelaide's newer suburbs (Mawson Lakes, Seaford, Craigburn Farm, Golden Grove), standard cement or acrylic render is fine.
+Modern suburbs (Mawson Lakes, Seaford, Craigburn Farm, Golden Grove, Mount Barker).
+For modern brick homes, standard cement or acrylic render is appropriate.
 The brick substrate is stable and non-porous enough that moisture management is not a concern.
-Acrylic render is increasingly popular for these homes because it includes colour, flexes with minor movement, and requires minimal maintenance.
+Acrylic render is increasingly popular because it includes colour, flexes with minor movement, and requires minimal maintenance.
+Systems from Dulux AcraTex and Unitex are widely available through Adelaide trade suppliers.

 Adelaide's moderate climate is generally favourable for rendering.
-The cooler months (April through October) offer ideal conditions.
-Summer work is possible but should avoid days above 35 degrees C.
+The cooler months (April through October) offer ideal conditions with stable temperatures and lower humidity.
+Summer work is possible but should avoid days above 35 degrees C, when render cures too quickly for proper adhesion.

 Hiring a Licensed Plasterer in SA

-• Ask about experience with your specific substrate (brick, bluestone, sandstone)
+• Experience with your specific substrate (brick, bluestone, sandstone) and the render system they recommend for it

-• Check whether scaffolding is included in the quote
+• Whether scaffolding is included in the quote or quoted separately

 For bluestone and sandstone homes, do not accept a quote from a renderer who proposes cement render.
-Ask specifically about lime-based render experience.
-If they cannot explain why lime is needed on stone substrates, they are not the right tradesperson for your home.
+Ask specifically about lime-based render experience and why lime is required for porous stone substrates.
+A good renderer will explain the moisture dynamics without being prompted.

 How We Calculate